 MBE9A9 ECU, Fuel Injection up to 8-cylinders

 The MBE9A9 is the most advanced ECU that MBE has released to the motorsport market.
 The technology put into the ECU has been developed through its many years of production car ECU development which has allowed us to produce a very high level ECU but at an affordable price.
 MBE & SBD have spent the last 3 years refining the software & user interface ready for high level motorsport use.
-The ECU has also been tested for the full year by SBD on our own race car prior to its release into the market.

-The MBE9A9 has high side & low side drivers, this means you have the option to either drive the outputs directly from the ECU with no relays or use a low side driver to drive it via relay.
+The MBE9A9 has high side & low side drivers, this means you have the option to either drive the outputs directly from the ECU with no relays or use a low side driver to drive it via a relay.
 The MBE9A9 ECU’s are built to customer specification, we will need full engine details with your order.

 Crank Sensor & Trigger Wheel Input

 Crank sensors are most commonly of the inductive type, you can normally use the original crank sensor.
 If your engine uses the hall effect type, MBE ECUs can be built to order.
 MBE write special code to allow the use of a range of different trigger wheels, most commonly 60-2(GM/VW/Bosch), 36-1(Ford), 24-1(Suzuki hayabusa) & 24-2(Suzuki Busa 2008 & other late Japanese bike engines).
 Other trigger wheels may become available, download Easimap 6 to check current types.
 We can supply a range of specialist sensors & suitable trigger wheels for applications that currently have no trigger wheel.